-Welcome to our Croatia Travel Guide where you will find all the information you need for planning a trip to Croatia.
+Welcome to our Croatia Travel Guide, covering all the information you need to plan a trip to Croatia.

 Where is Croatia located?